xtellurian/Sentiment-and_KeyPhrases/README.md

 # To Do

+- [ ] Refactor Data Model
+- [ ] Cache machanism in ASP.NET for improved performance
+- [ ] Front End
+- [x] Extend response from LastTopicDetection to include articles that are returned
 - [x] Implement Azure Topic Detection
-- [ ] Make a nice output data structure
-- [ ] Front End
-- [ ] Extend response from LastTopicDetection to include articles that are returned

-# Sample Output
+# Sample Output (Original)

 COUNT x PHRASE -- SENTIMENT